ganeti/ganeti/doc/design-node-security.rst

 due inconsistent updating after a demotion or offlining), the user can use this option to renew the client certificates and update the candidate certificate map.

+Note that renewing the server certificate requires all client certificates being renewed and signed by the new server certificate, because otherwise their signature can not be verified by the server who only has the new server certificate then.

+As there was a different design in place in Ganeti 2.12.4 and previous versions, we have to ensure that renew-crypto works on pre 2.12 versions and 2.12.1-4.
+Users that got hit by Issue 1094 will be encouraged to run renew-crypto at least once after switching to 2.12.5.
+Those who did not encounter this bug yet, will still get nagged friendly by gnt-cluster verify.

 Further considerations